What are common warts?

 Common warts are caused by the human papillomavirus (HPV).
 There are over a hundred different types of HPV, each affecting one or several different areas of the body.

-HPV infects the skin through small cuts, scrapes or weak spots and may incubate for approximately two to six months before developing into warts.
+HPV infects the skin through small cuts, scrapes or weak spots, with the virus incubating for approximately two to six months before developing into warts.
 It causes the protein keratin to develop in excess on the surface of the skin.

 Common warts are particularly prevalent in children and young adults, as well as those with weakened immune systems as a result of conditions such as HIV/AIDS or organ transplantation.